 Several members of the PAC reviewed an early version of the guideline and had the opportunity to submit questions and suggestions about how it could better reflect the needs of patients and their families.
 The guideline work group considered and responded to the feedback by making changes and/or offering explanations that addressed the PAC’s concerns, which was shared with the PAC by Audrey Hansen, ICSI Project Manager/Health Care Consultant, at its August, 2016 meeting.
 With this information, the PAC voted to award the Seal of Approval to the guideline.

 As a follow-up, the PAC was interested to learn more about how guidelines are actually implemented into a clinic’s practice.
 ICSI invited Entira Family Clinics’ Dave Thorson, M.D., a member of the pain guideline work group, to present at the PAC’s October 2016 meeting.
 Dr. Thorson shared the same presentation he used to introduce the guideline to his organization, explaining how it would be rolled out, the policy and system changes required, and talking through some of the issues that come into play when making such significant changes.
+Listen to a brief audio excerpt of Dr. Thorson's presentation.

 The PAC members were very appreciative of Dr. Thorson’s time and willingness to answer their questions, and feel they now have a better understanding of the guideline process, from start to finish.